Schroedingers-Cat/snd-hdspe/README.md

 See below for how to install the kernel module using DKMS.
 Installing with DKMS is preferred if you plan to use this module on a regular basis instead of just testing it once.

-- In case you would love or need to see the debug messages spit out by the snd-hdspe.ko module, enable debug log output:

-      sudo echo 8 > /proc/sys/kernel/printk

-or

-      sudo make enable-debug-log

 - Removing the snd-hdspe.ko driver and re-installing the default snd-hdspm driver:

       sudo -s